-The School Board designates a Compliance Officer responsible for identifying, preventing and remedying discrimination as well as receiving complaints under this Policy.
-The name and contact information for the Compliance Officer is posted on the Division's website at all times.
-The Compliance Officer may be contacted at 6 Schoolhouse Road, Washington, VA 22747, 540-227-0023.
-Complaints of discrimination may also be made to the Alternate Compliance Officer at 6 Schoolhouse Road, Washington, VA 22747, 540-227-0023.
+The Rappahannock County School Board has designated the Executive Director, 6 Schoolhouse Road, Washington, VA 22747, 540-227-0023, as the Compliance Officer responsible for identifying, preventing and remedying prohibited discrimination.
+Complaints of discrimination may also be made to the Alternate Compliance Officer, the Director of Athletics and Facilities, 6 Schoolhouse Road, Washington, VA 22747, 540-227-0023.

-The Compliance Officer
+The Compliance Officer shall

-- receives reports or complaints of discrimination; - conducts or oversees the investigation of any alleged discrimination; - assesses the training needs of the school division in connection with this policy; - arranges necessary training to achieve compliance with this policy; and - ensures that any discrimination investigation is conducted by an impartial investigator who is trained in the requirements of equal education opportunity and has the authority to protect the alleged victim and others during the investigation.
+- receive reports or complaints of discrimination; - conduct or oversee the investigation of any alleged discrimination; - assess the training needs of the school division in connection with this policy; - arrange necessary training to achieve compliance with this policy; and ensure that any discrimination investigation is conducted by an impartial investigator who is trained in the requirements of equal education opportunity and has the authority to protect the alleged victim and others during the investigation.